-The Company entered into an executive consulting agreement with Wesley Short dated January 10, 2022 (the "Short Agreement") which outlines the terms and conditions under which Mr. Short provided executive consulting services to the Company in his capacity as Chief Financial Officer.
+The Company entered into an executive consulting agreement with Wesley Short dated January 10, 2022 (the "Short Agreement") which outlines the terms and conditions under which Mr. Short provided executive consulting services to the Company in his capacity as Corporate Secretary and Chief Financial Officer.
+On February 15, 2023 Mr. Short was appointed Executive Vice President after he resigned as Corporate Secretary and Chief Financial Officer.
+On November 30, 2023 Mr. Short resigned as Executive Vice President.
+Mr. Short remains a director of the Company.

-Pursuant to the Short Agreement, Mr. Short is paid \$45,000 per year commencing upon completion of the Offering.
+Pursuant to the Short Agreement, Mr. Short was paid \$45,000 per year.
 The Short Agreement sets an annual performance bonus target equal to 50% of Mr. Short's annual fee.
-Mr. Short may also be entitled to a special bonus at the discretion of the Board.
+Mr. Short was also entitled to a special bonus at the discretion of the Board.
 Mr. Short will be reimbursed by the Company for any reasonable expenses pursuant to the Short Agreement.